-Notification of admission occurs from as soon after the deadline as the application is complete until the class if filled.
+Notification of admission occurs from as soon after the deadline as the application is complete until the class is filled.

 Applicant response to admission acceptance offer must occur within two weeks.
-A deposit fee (applicable to fees) of \$50 is due on acceptance.
-A orientation fee (non-refundable) of \$10 is due on acceptance.
+A deposit fee (applicable to fees) and orientation fee (non-refundable) is due on acceptance.